Guidelines

 ***For additional information, see the Infectious Diseases Society of America guidelines for COVID-19 treatment.

 Alhazzani W, Parhar KKS, Weatherald J et al. Effect of awake prone positioning on endotracheal intubation in patients with COVID-19 and acute respiratory failure: a randomized clinical trial.
 JAMA.
 2022; 327: 2104-2113.
 This pragmatic, unblinded multicenter trial studied whether awake prone positioning could improve outcomes in 400 non-intubated patients with COVID-19 requiring oxygen (40% or more FiO2) or NIV.
-When compared to usual care (without prone positioning), prone positioning did not significantly reduce endotracheal intubation at 30 days, mortality at 60 days, days free from IMV or NIV, or days free from the ICU or hospital at 60 days.
-The intervention group proned for a median of 4.8 hours per day on average vs 0 hours per day in the control group.
-This trial cannot rule out a benefit with longer duration of daily proning or benefits in certain subgroups.
+When compared to usual care, prone positioning did not significantly reduce endotracheal intubation at 30 days, mortality at 60 days, days free from IMV or NIV, or days free from the ICU or hospital at 60 days.
+The intervention group proned for a median of 4.8 hours per day.
+Whether longer duration of daily proning or selection of certain subgroups would show benefit is unknown.